Jiayii03/dtl-web-scraping/README.md

 ## Project Overview

-This project is designed to automate the daily download of derivative data from the Singapore Exchange (SGX) website.
-The script uses Selenium to interact with the website, providing options to either download today's files or historical files based on user input.
-Additionally, a cron job is set up to schedule the script to run daily.
+This project automates the daily download of derivative data from the Singapore Exchange (SGX) website.
+The script uses Selenium to interact with the website and provides flexible command-line arguments for various modes of operation, including downloading today's files, historical files, or files based on a user-defined date range.
+A recovery mode reattempts failed downloads.
+The project integrates a cron job for scheduling and logging for monitoring and debugging.

 ---